 In its core, social media is all about being social.
 Your audience and potential customers are talking, your job is to listen to their conversations.

 A helpful hand is one of Buffer’s top social media listening tool, Brand24.
-You can give it a spin during the 14-day free trial (no credit card required).

 How does social media monitoring tool work exactly?